emrekybs/AD-AssessmentKit/README.md

 # AD-SecurityAudit.sh
-Purpose: The AD-SecurityAudit.sh script is designed for conducting comprehensive security audits of Active Directory (AD) environments.
+Purpose: The AD-SecurityAudit.sh script is specifically tailored for security audits of Active Directory (AD) environments.
-It utilizes a range of tools to assess various aspects of AD security, making it a vital tool for penetration testing and vulnerability assessment in AD domains.
+It focuses on assessing AD security without requiring user credentials, relying only on the domain name and Domain Controller IP address.
+This approach is particularly useful for initial reconnaissance and vulnerability identification in AD domains.

 <img src="https://github.com/emrekybs/AutoMapExec/blob/main/1.png">